christopherhimes/christopherhimes.github.io/_posts/2025/07/2025-07-30-a-few-experiments.markdown

 ### Reviews

-I used the media format I discussed in the last [a few experiments] post to write some reviews.
+I used the media format I discussed in the last [a few experiments] post to write some [reviews].
 I have a few more in draft that I'm still working on.
 This seems like an okay way for me to write more without having to invent a new project every few days.
 Especially when I don't seem to have much to say in the week notes.

 [Cat Look]: /experiments/cat-look/
+[a few experiments]: /blog/2025/06/08/a-few-experiments
+[reviews]: /reviews/